The Gunny Sack

 How To Make Slow Cooker Pumpkin Pecan Bread Pudding

-sliced loaf of French bread on a cutting board for slow cooker pumpkin pecan bread pudding
+slow cooker pumpkin pecan bread pudding sliced bread

 Cut slices of day-old bread into cubes.
 I had some leftover sliced Italian bread in my freezer that worked great for this.
 Cut enough bread for 8 cups.